 A healthy diet might be as good for your brain as it is for your heart.
 Eat fruits, vegetables and whole grains.
 Choose low-fat protein sources, such as fish, lean meat and skinless poultry.
 What you drink counts, too.
-Not enough water or too much alcohol can lead to confusion and memory loss.
+Too much alcohol can lead to confusion and memory loss.

 6. Include physical activity in your daily routine

 Physical activity increases blood flow to your whole body, including your brain.
 This might help keep your memory sharp.

 For most healthy adults, the Department of Health and Human Services recommends at least 150 minutes a week of moderate aerobic activity, such as brisk walking, or 75 minutes a week of vigorous aerobic activity, such as jogging — preferably spread throughout the week.
 If you don't have time for a full workout, squeeze in a few 10-minute walks throughout the day.

 Follow your doctor's treatment recommendations for any chronic conditions, such as depression, high blood pressure, high cholesterol, diabetes, and kidney or thyroid problems.
 The better you take care of yourself, the better your memory is likely to be.
 In addition, review your medications with your doctor regularly.
 Various medications can affect memory.